plyint/encpass.sh/extensions/keybase/KEYBASE.md

 ahnick                          personal                 /usr/local/bin/encpass.sh clone-repo ahnick personal
 ```

+You should see your newly created repo.
 Copy and paste the CLONE COMMAND provided above to clone the Keybase repo to your local filesystem.
 ```
 $ /usr/local/bin/encpass.sh clone-repo ahnick personal
 Cloning repo personal for ahnick...